active-interest/seo-ultimate/readme.txt

 == Changelog ==

+= Version 4.7 (December 28, 2010) =
+* Feature: Added the Link Mask Generator module
+* Bugfix: More Link Customizer now fails silently if only 1 parameter is passed to the `the_content_more_link` filter.

 = Version 4.6 (December 23, 2010) =
 * Feature: Added meta keywords mass-editor for posts, pages, attachments, and custom post types